A4. Global biodiversity impacts of UK economic activity / sustainable consumption

 Carbon dioxide (CO2) emissions related to tropical deforestation

 Figure A4iv.
-Tropical deforestation emissions (including peat drainage) associated with UK consumption, 2005 to 2018.
+Deforestation emissions (excluding peat drainage) associated with UK consumption annually

-- Estimates refer to CO2 emissions from tropical and subtropical deforestation as a result of crop, cattle related and timber commodities only.
+1. Estimates refer to CO2 emissions from deforestation as a result of crop, cattle-related and timber commodities only.

-Source: Calculated via application within the IOTA (Input Output Trade Analysis) framework (Croft et al. 2018) using data from Exiobase; the Food and Agriculture Organisation of the United Nations; and Pendrill et al. 2022.
+Source: Calculated within the IOTA (Input Output Trade Analysis) framework (Croft et al., 2018) using data from EXIOBASE; the Food and Agriculture Organisation of the United Nations; and Singh & Persson (2023).

 Water consumption and scarcity-weighted water footprint

-UK consumption of crop commodities in 2018 was responsible for an estimated 368.83 billion cubic-metres of scarcity-weighted blue water use worldwide (Figure A4v), a decrease of 48% since 2005.
-Between 2013 and 2018 there was a decrease of 19%.
-Between 2017 and 2018 (the latest year) there was a 1% increase.
+Annual UK consumption of crop commodities in 2021 was responsible for an estimated 797.32 billion cubic metres of scarcity-weighted blue water use worldwide (Figure A4v); this is 4.8% lower than the annual estimate for the year 2005.
+The annual estimated scarcity-weighted blue water use associated with UK consumption in 2021 was 28.3% higher than in the year 2016, and 5.0% higher than in the year 2020.
 Scarcity-weighted blue water use scales the blue water footprint (surface and groundwater consumed as a result of production) according to water availability in a region after human and aquatic ecosystem demands have been met.

 Figure A4v.
-Scarcity-weighted blue water use associated with UK consumption, 2005 to 2018.
+Scarcity-weighted blue water use associated with UK consumption annually

-Source: Calculated via application within the IOTA (Input Output Trade Analysis) framework (Croft et al. 2018) using data from Exiobase; the Food and Agriculture Organisation of the United Nations; the Water Footprint Network; and Boulay et al. 2018.
+Source: Calculated via the IOTA (Input Output Trade Analysis) framework (Croft et al., 2018) using data from EXIOBASE; the Food and Agriculture Organisation of the United Nations; the Water Footprint Network; and Boulay et al. (2018).

 Cropland area harvested

 Figure A4vi.
-Cropland area harvested associated with UK consumption, 2005 to 2018.
+Cropland area harvested associated with UK consumption annually

-Source: Calculated via application within the IOTA (Input Output Trade Analysis) framework (Croft et al. 2018) using data from Exiobase; and the Food and Agriculture Organisation of the United Nations.
+Source: Calculated via the IOTA (Input Output Trade Analysis) framework (Croft et al., 2018) using data from EXIOBASE; and the Food and Agriculture Organisation of the United Nations.

 Material consumption (tonnes of biomass production)

-Source: Calculated via application within the IOTA (Input Output Trade Analysis) framework (Croft et al. 2018) using data from Exiobase; and the Food and Agriculture Organisation of the United Nations.
+Source: Calculated via the IOTA (Input Output Trade Analysis) framework (Croft et al., 2018) using data from EXIOBASE; and the Food and Agriculture Organisation of the United Nations.

 Caveats, limitations and uncertainties